 Families living close to town are now able to take advantage of the amazing education the school offers, without having their little ones travel across town.
 By the time the children reach Year 3 they are more mature and equipped to handle the journey.

 Teachers across the two campuses plan collaboratively to provide the students with hands-on and appropriate learning activities.
 The students are also given many opportunities to interact with their peers at the main campus.

-We have two fully equipped computer laboratories furnished with the required equipment for teaching and learning, and WIFI across both campuses.
+We have three fully equipped computer laboratories furnished with the required equipment for teaching and learning, and WIFI across both campuses.
 Tablets are available for the use during class time.

 We have five Science laboratories, a multipurpose Gym, an Assembly Hall, a Dining Room with seating capacity for 600 students, a Boarders’ Dining Room for 100 students, a Boarders’ Common Room with plasma screen TV and pool table, a 25m swimming pool and a 10m training pool.

 We have two School Libraries – one for Primary and one for Secondary – which are busy and popular learning environments for students.
 They are staffed full-time by professional librarians as a research space for our students to study, meet and share ideas, as appropriate to their class levels.
 Our librarians help students find information to support their research projects and class assignments, an important focus being quality resources beyond Google and Wikipedia.